clarissaar/saucelabs-openweather-automation/README.md

 ### Continuous Integration

-Setup through github actions, for each pull requested merged in *master* branch.
+Setup already configured through [github actions](https://github.com/features/actions) for each pull requested merged in *master* branch.
 Once all tests had passed, application is good to go to production in a Continuous Deployment environment.
+The test results aim to be published in a github page, but once this repo is private and free account it's not allowed.